 - Identification of the program in the scope of the developer.

 Rules matching any process cannot check the program's identity, because there is no particular identity to check for.
 Instead of checking for a particular identity, Little Snitch can (optionally) check whether the program is “trustworthy”.
 But what makes a program trustworthy?
 Little Snitch defines it this way: A program is trustworthy, if it has a valid code signature with a certificate chain originating at Apple's root certificate.
 It guarantees that the identity of the developer responsible for the program can be determined.

-The most important non-matching property: What to do when the rule matches.
-Can be allow, deny, ask for or private.
+A rule’s action defines what shall be done when the all condition properties of the rule match a connection.
+It can be either allow, deny, ask for or private.
 If the action is ask for, Little Snitch behaves basically as if no rule had matched.
 It prevents rules with lower precedence from matching and a connection alert is shown (unless Silent Mode is active).

 Rules with action private have no effect on the network filter.
 They determine whether individual connection statistics are collected by Network Monitor.
 If a rule with action private matches, Network Monitor adds statistics to an item named Private Connections, not revealing the remote server name, Internet address or other connection data.

 Rules can be set to expire at a particular time or event.
 This property describes when the rule expires.
 Possible options are